jarquecarl/jarquecarl/README.md

 ## About Me

 I'm a Computer Engineering graduate focused on frontend development — I enjoy building clean, maintainable UIs that solve real problems.
-Currently working as a **Frontend Dev Intern at HS Technologies (Phils.), Inc.**, where I'm leading the development of an MRF Digitalization system that replaces paper-based workflows with a real-time React + Firebase web app.
+Currently working as a **Frontend Dev Intern at HS Technologies (Phils.), Inc.**, where I'm one of the developers of the MRF Digitalization system that replaces paper-based workflows with a real-time React + Firebase web app.

 I'm passionate about AI-powered products, hold AI certifications from the ASEAN Foundation, and actively integrate AI tooling into my development workflow.